alttch/eva3/doc/ui.rst

 EVA ICS provides the following tools to simplify UI development:

-* :doc:`/sfa/sfa_templates` - server-side templates for HTML, JS or other text files.
+* :doc:`/sfa/sfa_templates` - server-side templates for HTML, JS and other text files.

 * :doc:`/sfa/sfa_pvt` - a special API to keep sensitive information securely